fintechsteve/data/Summer2019/README.md

 If a winner, one or two additional hour(s) to prepare slides and demo on August 14th 2018.

 ## What (The Challenge)
 How to build a recommendation system of similar bonds within the trading universe of an investment portfolio or fund?

-How to predict potentially rich and cheap bonds within a portfolio?
+--Need Steve to complement the story--

 A portfolio manager (PM) manages multiple securities within a fund.
 Sometimes, she is not able to purchase all bonds in her trading universe.
 Otherwise, her preferred bonds may not be available.
-In this project, the goal is to provide the PM with a toolkit to find similar bonds to the ones she originally wanted, as well as a list of bonds most likely to be rich or cheap.
-A bond is considered rich when it is trading at a price higher than its peers, or higher than historical norms.
+In this project, the goal is to provide the PM with a toolkit to find similar bonds to the ones she originally wanted in the same day.
+In this challenge, you are to asked to predict top 10 similar bonds for each target bond in the test set in the same day; as long as the top 10 similar bonds contain the NearestISIN of the target, you successfully predict correct for this target.

 ### The inspiration behind this challenge: Viktoriya Bondarenko and [this](../master/templates/JPM_ Identifying Rich Cheap bonds with Big Data.pdf) paper by JPM.